Skip to main content

 2. Set Model List

-For azure deployments, set the base model.
+For context window checks on azure deployments, set the base model.
 Pick the base model from this list, all the azure models start with azure/.

 model_list = [